 3. Demo / Presentation / In-Person Meeting

-Here’s where you’ll be showcasing your product.
-These leads are genuinely interested.
-It is expected that from this point there will be a fairly consistent conversion ratio.
+Here’s where inside sales reps will be showcasing your product.
+These leads are genuinely interested and likely had a few conversations with your sales teams.
+It is expected that from this point, there will be a fairly consistent conversion ratio.

 4. Follow Up